Concept | Build modes#

 Build all downstream#

-Slide showing flow items that build when you run downstream recipes.
+Slide showing Flow items that build when you run downstream recipes.

 Find outputs and build recursively#

-This will make Dataiku find all final datasets downstream from selected dataset and build any upstream dependencies.
+This option will make Dataiku find all final datasets downstream from selected dataset and build any upstream dependencies.
 In this case, you can choose to either build required dependencies or force-build those upstream datasets.

-Slide showing flow items that build when you find outputs and build recursively.
+Slide showing Flow items that build when you find outputs and build recursively.

 Update output schemas#

 A schema describes the structure of a dataset.
 It includes the list of columns and their respective names and storage types.
-Often, the schema of our datasets will change when designing the Flow.
-Dataiku provides a way to ensure that your schema changes are correctly applied to downstream datasets.
+Often, the schema of datasets will change when designing the Flow.
+Dataiku provides a way to ensure that schema changes are correctly applied to downstream datasets.

 Slide showing one type of schema change, or removing a column, that would require a schema update.